CSS3 Tricks: Falling Leaves with CSS only

-In today’s tutorial we will create Falling leaves effect without any help of javascript.
+In today’s tutorial, we will create Falling leaves animation effect without any help of javascript.
 When I started playing with CSS3 I never thought that I could make such fascinating animations with it.
-I made falling leaves animation in both Flash (used in our WordPress Falling Leaves plugin) and Javascript but I never thought that it is possible to make it with CSS3 only.
+I made falling leaves animation in both Flash and Javascript but I never thought that it is possible to make it with CSS3 only.
 While it is not as cool as the Flash one, it is still fairly decent and it uses less CPU.
 I recommend that you download the source files first and check the live demo.
+If you’d like to print these instructions as a reference, ordering new ink online is the easiest route – the best ink providers also offer toner cartridge recycling free of charge to all customers.

 LIVE DEMO